-Pac-12 members have won 295 NCAA team championships on the men's side, 77 more than the next closest conference.
-Men's NCAA crowns have come at a phenomenal rate for the Pac-12 - 16 basketball titles by six schools, 54 tennis titles, 47 outdoor track & field crowns, and 28 baseball titles.
-Pac-12 members have won 25 of 47 NCAA titles in volleyball, 42 of 47 in water polo, 29 in skiing, and 24 in swimming & diving national championships.
+Pac-12 members have won 300 NCAA team championships on the men's side, 83 more than the next-closest conference.
+Men's NCAA crowns have come at a phenomenal rate for the Pac-12 - 16 basketball titles by six schools, 54 tennis titles, 47 outdoor track & field crowns, and 29 baseball titles.
+Pac-12 members have won 25 of 48 NCAA titles in volleyball, 44 of 49 in water polo, 30 in skiing, and 24 in swimming & diving national championships.

 Individually, the Conference has produced an impressive number of NCAA individual champions.
-Over 2,000 (2,248) individual crowns have been won by Pac-12 studentathletes over the years with 1,352 by male student-athletes.
-Student-athletes have also captured 179 individual titles at combined championships (ie., skiing and fencing).
+Over 2,000 (2,334) individual crowns have been won by Pac-12 studentathletes over the years with 1,370 by male student-athletes.
+Student-athletes have also captured 186 individual titles at combined championships (i.e., skiing and fencing).

 On the women's side, the story is much the same.
-Since the NCAA began conducting women's championships 35 years ago, Pac-12 members have claimed at least four national titles in a single season on 26 occasions, including a current streak of 16-consecutive years, dating back to 2000.
-Overall, the Pac-12 has captured 164 NCAA women's titles, easily outdistancing the SEC, which is second with 99.
-Pac-12 members have dominated a number of sports, winning 23 softball titles, 22 tennis crowns, 14 volleyball titles, 17 of the last 27 trophies in qolf, and 14 in swimming & diving.
+Since the NCAA began conducting women's championships 37 years ago, Pac-12 members have claimed at least four national titles in a single season on 27 occasions, including a current streak of 18-consecutive years, dating back to 2000.
+Overall, the Pac-12 has captured 183 NCAA women's titles, easily outdistancing the SEC, which is second with 100.
+Pac-12 members have dominated a number of sports, winning 23 softball titles, 24 tennis crowns, 15 volleyball titles, 19 of the last 29 trophies in golf, and 16 in swimming & diving.

-Pac-12 women student-athletes shine nationally on an individual basis, as well, having captured an unmatched 714 NCAA individual crowns, an average of over 20 championships per season.
+Pac-12 women student-athletes shine nationally on an individual basis, as well, having captured an unmatched 778 NCAA individual crowns, an average of over 21 championships per season, including 29 in 2017-18.